Beijing's new mega-airport ready to open

 Yet others say a new mammoth aviation hub will only worsen flight delays in Beijing, already ranked near the bottom of on-time performance lists among airports worldwide.

 There is no indication that the Chinese military, which controls most of the country's airspace, will loosen its grip to give airliners more maneuver room.
-But aviation officials and airline executives predict reduced delays at Daxing thanks to its multi-directional runway design that improve operational efficiency in the air, as well as its location south of Beijing -- eliminating many flight detours aimed at avoiding the city's large "no-fly" zone.
+But aviation officials and airline executives predict reduced delays at Daxing thanks to its multi-directional runway design that improves operational efficiency in the air, as well as its location south of Beijing -- eliminating many flight detours aimed at avoiding the city's large "no-fly" zone.

 Alliance shakeups, time slot shifts